-- part one (Q2 2017-Q2 2018) involved a review of the internal credit risk models for retail and small and medium-sized enterprise (SME) portfolios, as well as all market risk and counterparty credit risk models; - part two (Q3 2018-2019) is still ongoing and mainly focuses on the models used to assess the credit risk for low-default portfolios.4
+- Part one (Q2 2017-Q2 2018) involved a review of the internal credit risk models for retail and small and medium-sized enterprise (SME) portfolios, as well as all market risk and counterparty credit risk models; - Part two (Q3 2018-2019) mainly focused on the models used to assess the credit risk for lowdefault portfolios.4

 The institutions within the scope of TRIM have been investigated across a broad range of topics, ranging from model governance to detailed technical aspects of internal models for different risk types (depending on the institution).
-The institutions are expected to undertake significant actions to address the shortcomings identified in the decisions adopted in the context of TRIM.
-It is recommended that institutions also monitor the need to align with the envisaged regulatory developments entering into force in the coming years (e.g. in connection with the European Banking Authority's IRB repair program).
+Institutions are expected to undertake significant actions to address the shortcomings identified in the decisions adopted in the context of TRIM.
+In addition, institutions are recommended to monitor the need to align with the envisaged regulatory developments entering into force in the coming years (e.g. in connection with the European Banking Authority's IRB repair programme).

-In addition to the individual assessment of models, and from a more general perspective, it is worth recalling that TRIM has already achieved overarching results that are important in paving the way for the application of consistent and high standards in the supervision of internal models used by significant institutions within the SSM.
+In addition to the individual assessment of models, and from a more general perspective, it is worth recalling that TRIM has achieved overarching results that are important in paving the way for the application of consistent and high standards in the supervision of the internal models used by significant institutions within the SSM.

-- (i) TRIM has contributed to a common understanding across the SSM of regulatory requirements related to internal models.
-The ECB has provided transparency of its understanding of such regulatory framework in the "ECB guide to internal models" ("ECB guide").5 This common understanding is a key prerequisite to ensure a consistent use of supervisory practices and standards within the SSM and, as such, its importance can hardly be overestimated: it is one of the main achievements of TRIM and it will greatly benefit SSM internal model supervision beyond the limited timeline of the project. - (ii) A consistent approach to assess internal models has been designed and systematically rolled out in the context of TRIM (e.g. in dedicated on-site investigations).
+- (i) TRIM has contributed to a common understanding across the SSM of regulatory requirements relating to internal models.
+The ECB has provided transparency of its understanding of the applicable regulatory framework in the "ECB guide to internal models".
+This common understanding is a key prerequisite for ensuring a consistent use of supervisory practices and standards within the SSM and, as such, its importance can hardly be overestimated: it is one of the main achievements of TRIM and it will greatly benefit SSM internal model supervision beyond the limited timeline of the project. - (ii) A consistent approach to assessing internal models has been designed and systematically rolled out in the context of TRIM (e.g. in dedicated on-site investigations).
 The use of common inspection techniques by the various on-site inspection teams involved in TRIM has helped to effectively translate and implement the common understanding of regulation mentioned in the previous point into a consistent and transparent approach to internal model on-site investigations.
-Going forward, this approach will be https://www.bankingsupervision.europa.eu/ecb/pub/pdf/ssm.guidegeneraltopics201811.en.pdf https://www.bankingsupervision.europa.eu/ECB.guide_to_internal_models
+Going forward, this approach will be